andrie354/intermediate-scraping/README.md

 # intermediate-scraping
-learning how to web scraping with python and beautifulsoup4
+learning how to web scraping with python and beautifulsoup4 on the next level